 It’s not a leap to call Amazon’s line-up of smart speakers some of the most innovative products of the 21st century.
 From the original Amazon Echo to the high-end Echo Plus and the Dot, which may be small but packs a punch.

 Regardless of whether you opt for the Plus, the Show or the Dot, Amazon has successfully proven that voice has the potential to be way more superior than touch when it comes to playing music, controlling your smart home and barking commands at your smart home assistant.

-The ‘smart speaker’, as it’s become known, was a means for Amazon to take its voice assistant, Alexa, and turn it from a piece of software made primarily for searching video catalogues into a much more general assistant.
+These ‘smart speakers’, as they've become known, were a means for Amazon to take its voice assistant, Alexa, and turn it from a piece of software made primarily for searching video catalogues into a much more general assistant.

 And in a few short years Alexa has grown from an interesting curiosity into a very capable voice assistant that can help you with everything from telling you the weather to playing music from Spotify - with plenty more to come.

 The Amazon Echo Dot may be tiny in comparison to the rest of the line-up, but it takes what made the Echo great and slims down the built-in speaker.
 What this leaves you is a built-in speaker that’s capable (but not great) and the option to connect the Dot up to any external speaker you please.

 By doing away with a more capable built-in speaker, you’re left with a much smaller piece of hardware that ends up resembling a Chromecast Audio in addition to its other voice-activated smarts.

 This small form factor makes an enormous amount of sense, particularly for those who aren’t sure about how a smart speaker will (literally and metaphorically) fit into their current smart home set-up.